-- statement during scoping, DRCOG is customarily asked to provide review comments from the perspective of the MPO.
+- Early review of regional planning process linkages and consistency - Purpose and need.
+As the NEPA study is developing a draft purpose and need statement during scoping, DRCOG is customarily asked to provide review comments from the perspective of the MPO.
 To assist in developing its response, DRCOG may solicit input from the Transportation Advisory Committee or individual jurisdictions that could be affected by the proposed project. - Metro Vision.
-As one of its evaluations, the NEPA study expressly considers and articulates the relationships (consistency or conflicts) between the project, its alternatives and the Metro Vision Plan. - Project location and RTP placeholder The NEPA study identifies whether the study location is within the area subject to regional air quality conformity determination and what placeholder projects the then-current air quality conforming fiscally constrained RTP shows within the corridor (see background discussion in Exhibit 16). - Land use forecasts.
+As one of its evaluations, the NEPA study expressly considers and articulates the relationships (consistency or conflicts) between the project, its alternatives and the Metro Vision Plan. - Project location and RTP placeholder The NEPA study identifies whether the study location is within the area subject to regional air quality conformity determination and what placeholder projects the then-current air quality conforming fiscally constrained RTP shows within the corridor (see background discussion in Exhibit 18). - Land use forecasts.
 Regional air quality conformity is demonstrated for the fiscally constrained RTP based on the DRCOG small area land use forecasts.
 As such, those forecasts form the baseline for the transportation measures, criteria and related evaluations within the NEPA study.
-Other forecasts may be used for sensitivity analysis, investigating even longer-range improvement needs, examining the implications of a transportation alternative on inducing growth or redefining land use (an indirect effect), and for the portion of the Greater Denver Area Transportation Planning Region where air quality conformity is not applicable.
+Other forecasts may be used for sensitivity analysis, investigating even longer-range improvement needs, examining the implications of a transportation alternative on inducing growth or redefining land use (an indirect effect), and for the portion of the Greater Denver Area Transportation

+Planning Region where air quality conformity is not applicable.

 - Congestion Management Process requirements.
 Within the transportation management area, the NEPA study addresses the project level congestion management requirements (see Section 4.D) or references such efforts that may be conducted outside the NEPA study.
-Outside the transportation management area, a congestion management examination is not required, but is encouraged. - Relationship of NEPA preferred alternative to the Metro Vision transportation system.
-If the NEPA preferred alternative differs significantly from the project concept depicted in the Metro Vision transportation system of the Metro Vision RTP, DRCOG staff should be alerted.
-The project is brought through the regional transportation planning process to be considered for inclusion in the plan during the next scheduled plan amendment or update process. - Relationship of NEPA decision to the air quality conforming fiscally constrained RTP.
-Exhibit 17 presents a matrix for synchronizing the NEPA decision document with the fiscally constrained RTP.
-Close coordination among the applicant, lead agency and DRCOG is encouraged during this period to avoid delays to the NEPA study or unreasonable expectations on the
+Outside the transportation management area, a congestion management examination is not required, but is encouraged. - Approaching the NEPA decision Relationship of NEPA preferred alternative to the Metro Vision transportation system.
+If the NEPA preferred alternative differs significantly from the project concept depicted in the Metro Vision transportation system of the Metro Vision RTP, it is brought to the regional transportation planning process to be considered for inclusion in the plan during the next scheduled plan amendment or update process.
+As a preferred alternative is developed in the NEPA study, the applicant alerts DRCOG and that issue may be brought to transportation committees for discussion. - Relationship of NEPA decision to the air quality conforming fiscally constrained RTP.
+Exhibit 18 presents a matrix for synchronizing the NEPA decision document with the fiscally constrained RTP.
+Close coordination among the applicant, lead agency and DRCOG is encouraged during this period to avoid delays to the NEPA study or unreasonable expectations on the regional transportation planning process.

-- regional transportation planning process. - Relationship of NEPA decision to the TIP.
+Relationship of NEPA decision to the TIP.
 Within the transportation management area, the elements of the project anticipated during the period of the TIP, including environmental impact mitigation, must be part of the adopted conforming TIP before the NEPA decision document can be issued.